Hawai‘i Sea Grant Opportunities

 Selection of Fellow

 Final selection of the Grau Fellow will be made by Hawaiʻi Sea Grant.
 Official offer of the Grau Fellowship to the selected applicant will also be made by Hawaiʻi Sea Grant.
-Hawaiʻi Sea Grant will partner with host offices in interviews of top tier candidates preceding final selection and will discuss with the host offices rankings of candidates from the Hawaiʻi Sea Grant Grau Fellowship review committee and rankings from host offices before making a decision.
+Hawaiʻi Sea Grant will partner with host offices in interviews of top tier candidates preceding final selection, and before making a decision, will discuss with the host offices the rankings of candidates from the Hawaiʻi Sea Grant Grau Fellowship review committee and rankings from host offices.

 Contact